-For the foregoing reasons, the Board does not have jurisdiction to require cable and fiber operators offering VoIP services to provide back-up power, and such a requirement is unnecessary because of existing FCC back-up power requirements.
+For the foregoing reasons, the Board does not have jurisdiction to require cable and fiber operators offering VoIP services to provide back-up power.
+In addition, such a requirement is unnecessary and could conflict with existing FCC back-up power regulations.